TaffyWrinkle/ehlo/Fix-Alias/README.md

-# ADmodify sample script
+# Fix-alias.ps1

-This script can bulk modify Active Directory objects.
-Specifically, this script takes arguments for an LDAP search such as the Search Root, LDAP filter, and Search Scope.
-It then runs the search and runs a modification against the results returned.
+This script allows you to identify and modify users, contact and distributions lists that have invalid characters in the alias.

 ## Description

-This script can bulk modify Active Directory objects.
-Specifically - what this script does is take arguments for an LDAP search such as the Search Root, LDAP filter, and Search Scope.
-It then runs the search and runs a modification against the results returned.
-This is a ADModify sample script.
-It goes with the following blog post: http://msexchangeteam.com/archive/2007/10/19/447301.aspx
+This script allows you to identify and modify users, contact and distributions lists that have invalid characters in the alias.
+It goes with the Exchange 2007 Scripting corner post which you can find on this link: http://msexchangeteam.com/archive/2007/06/15/441802.aspx

 ## Disclaimer